EverettYou/everettyou.github.io/pages/1_research.md

 ### Machine Learning and Physics

-Artificial intelligence (AI) is a promising trend of future technology.
-It is finding more and more applications in all branches of science (including physics).
-On the other hand, physicists are also bringing their intuitions and tools to the AI research, trying to decipher the nature of intelligence.
-The combination between machine learning and physics is just at its beginning stage, and much potential is to be released.
+Artificial intelligence is influencing all scientific fields, including physics.
+Physicists are also providing insights into the nature of intelligence.
+The combination of machine learning and physics is just beginning, with much potential still to be explored.

 #### Deep Learning, Renormalization, and Holography